 While every horse comes with their personalities, some are calmer than others, no matter their breed.
 You also have to remember that depending on the treatment of their previous owners will also play an essential role in how they act.

 These breeds are an excellent choice for first-time riders as these horses are calm and docile, making them great to train.
-They are not easily frightened and are a perfect choice for both children and adults.
+They are not easily frightened and are a perfect choice for children and adults.

 Horse breeds typically have similar characteristics and personalities; however, not all are the same.
 For example, quarter horses are known to be relatively calm and level-headed, but I’ve owned some very high-strung ones that only the most experienced riders could handle.

-And on the opposite end, Thoroughbreds are thought to be “hot-headed,” which many are, but we’ve owned some that were as gentle as a pet, and we often used it as a starter horse for first-time riders.
+On the opposite end, Thoroughbreds are thought to be “hot-headed,” which many are, but we’ve owned some that were as gentle as a pet, and we often used it as a starter horse for first-time riders.

 In general, the Morgan breed is the best horse for beginners to ride.
 They are sweet and willing to please the rider in achieving their goals.